 The second in a series of blog posts.

 Small businesses are often formed because the owner has a good new idea.
-If the idea has legs, the business grows to a reasonable but fixed level of income, then begins to flatten out.
+If the idea has legs, then the business grows to a reasonable but fixed level of income, then begins to flatten out.
 From the very beginning of sales, the business owner must determine those few decision factors that will define success.
 Business owners often misread or ignore the causal factors that were the basis for their early success.

-In the early stage of starting a business, you, the business owner, must
+In the early stage of starting a business, you, the business owner, must do the following:

 - Clearly identify why your customers buy from you and then transform that understanding into a value proposition monetized.
-Decide what price to charge to provide this value
+Decide what price to charge to provide this value.

-- Given what you have learned from the above fact-based decisions, the next growth challenge is to decide how you consider new products/offerings to accelerate your business growth
+- Given what you have learned from the above fact-based decisions, the next growth challenge is to decide how you consider new products/offerings to accelerate your business growth.

 If you want to discuss any of these elements, leave a comment below or email me at firstname.lastname@example.org.